Correlative Microstructural Analysis of a Weathered Nantan Meteorite Fragment: Discussion

 Correlative microstructural analysis of the Nantan meteorite fragment using EDS, XRF, and XPS confirmed the elemental composition to be a majority Fe, Ni, and O, with no metallic Fe/Ni alloy found.
 The distribution of Ni was found using EDS, XRF, and XPS to be heterogeneous with large areas of higher Ni concentration ($\geq$\SI{2.6}{at\percent Ni}), as shown in Fig. \ref{Fig:LargeMapChemistry}.
 Other elements common in weathering products, Si and C, were also found in this meteorite fragment.

 It is believed this Nantan fragment underwent significant weathering since its fall due to the lack of non-oxide, e.g. kamacite or taenite, grains.
-XRD analysis of the polished sample surface showed a strong correlation magnetite and a weak correlation with goethite.
+XRD analysis of the polished sample surface showed a strong correlation with magnetite and a weak correlation with goethite.
 This weaker correlation is likely due to limited amounts of goethite being exposed at the surface compared to magnetite.
 Simultaneous EDS-EBSD analysis confirmed the presence of these phases from the correlation of their experimental EBSPs to dynamical simulated patterns.
 EBSD analysis of the large inclusion also indicated the presence of cohenite, though this phase was not seen from XRD analysis.
-Overall, the major weathering products present in this Nantan fragment are believed to be magnetite, goethite, and cohenite.
+Overall, the major weathering products present in this Nantan fragment are believed to be magnetite, goethite, and Fe and Ca-carbonates.
+Additionally it is believed that the brecciated and unique microstructure of and surrounding the cohenite inclusion were induced by aqueous weathering.